61c-teach/sp20-lab-starter/lab13/README.md

 	return global_sum;
 }
 ```
 Try out the code (`make dotp` and `./dotp`).
 Notice how the performance gets much worse as the number of threads goes up?
 By putting all of the work of reduction in a critical section, we have flattened the parallelism and made it so only one thread can do useful work at a time (not exactly the idea behind thread-level parallelism).
 This contention is problematic; each thread is constantly fighting for the critical section and only one is making any progress at any given time.
 As the number of threads goes up, so does the contention, and the performance pays the price.
-Can you fix this performance bottleneck?

-**Hint**: REDUCE the number of times that each thread needs to use a critical section!
+Can we reduce the number of times that each thread needs to use a critical section?

-1. First task: try fixing this code **without using the OpenMP Reduction keyword**.
-Hint: Try reducing the number of times a thread must add to the shared `global_sum` variable.
-2. Second task: fix the problem **using OpenMP's built-in Reduction keyword** (Google for more information on it).
-Is your performance any better than in the case of the manual fix?
-Why or why not?

-Note: The exact syntax for using these directives can be kind of confusing.
-Here are the key things to remember:

-* A `#pragma omp parallel` section should be specified with curly braces around the block of code to be parallelized.
-The opening curly brace **cannot** not be on the same line as this directive.
-* A `#pragma omp for` section should not be accompanied with extra curly braces.
-Just stick that directive directly above a `for` loop.

-**Hint**: You'll need to type the '`+`' operator somewhere when using `reduction`.
+Task: fix this performance problem use OpenMP's built-in Reduction keyword.
 **Hint**: If you used the `reduction` keyword correctly, your code should no longer contain `#pragma omp critical`.

 Finally, run your code to examine the performance:

 ```
-make dotp
+make dotp && ./dotp
-./dotp
 ```

 ## Background - Http Web Server Intro